wesbos/es6-articles/10 - When NOT to use an Arrow Function.md

+Before you start going absolutely bananas on using arrow functions everywhere, we need to chat. **Arrow functions don't replace regular functions**.
+Just like Flexbox and floats, pixels and rems and anything else new that comes along, the older thing still retains lots of utility because it works differently than the new thing.

-Before you start going bananas on using arrow functions, let's go through a couple examples of when you probably don't want an arrow function.
+We talked about the benefits of ES6 Arrow Functions in earlier videos and blog posts but let's go through a couple examples of when you probably _don't want an arrow function_.
 All of these are just going to boil down to not having the keyword `this`, but they are also different use cases that you'd run into.

+### #1 — click handlers

 First of all, I've got this big button that says 'Push me':